peytoncordero/DRI25/html-css.md

 This workshop has provided an introduction to HTML and CSS.
 Through its discussion of tags, elements, and attributes, we have tried to cover the basic ways in which web pages are initially constructed in plaintext and then rendered on browsers.
 As we concieve of digital humanities projects, however, our visions quickly exceed the capacity of the commands that was covered in this workshop.
 Not only might we be interested in making information public on the internet, but we might also be interested in providing tools that facilitate interactivity and ease of use with the content that we are curating.
 Building these tools and incorporating them in our websites requires the additional knowledge of languages like Javascript, SQL, and [Python](http://www.github.com/DHRI-Curriculum/python), among many others.
 Digital humanities projects are often collaborative endeavors and bringing someone into the project who has these skills is an effective way to building well-designed websites.

 Another way to build more complex design and functionality into your websites is by using a Content Management System (CMS), which refers to a suite of tools that facilitates easy website development and hosting on the internet.
 Most modern-day websites require functionalities that strains the limits of HTML and CSS.
 Content Management Systems allow users without any familiarity with advanced web-design languages and concepts to quickly build websites that are visually appealing and contain a variety of features.
 CMS platforms often provide a variety of tools that users can simply click, drag, and input content to create websites.
 No coding required!
 Popular content management systems in the digital humanities include [Omeka](https://www.omeka.net/), [Scalar](https://scalar.me/anvc/scalar/), [Libguides](https://www.springshare.com/libguides/), and [Wordpress](https://wordpress.org/).
 These CMS have robust documentation and an active user community, both of which can help solve issues in website development.
 The suggested readings and tutorials provided below link to more information on selecting and using a CMS.

+We may also want to use our newfound HTML and CSS skills to more carefully examine existing online content, through comparisons of timestamped website versions using the [Internet Archive Wayback Machine](https://web.archive.org/).
+We may also want to utilize our skills in more advance programming to conduct web scraping exercises, examining in the words of Michael L Black, [**The World Wide Web as a Complex Data Set**](https://www.euppublishing.com/doi/pdf/10.3366/ijhac.2016.0162).

 ## Review your knowledge: 10 questions from the lessons